-By allowing employees to live their lives, businesses proves that they accept their employees with their identity and the focus is only on their professional role.
-The company then sets the rules and regulations to be followed by the workforce for the benefit of the company without hampering the personal lives.
+By allowing employees to live their lives, businesses prove that they accept their employees with their identity and the focus is only on their professional role.
+The company then sets the rules and regulations to be followed by the workforce for the benefit of the company without hampering their personal lives.

 5. A source of creativity:

-Social media has become a source of inspiration too, where people from across the globes can talk without even meeting each other in person.
+Social media has become a source of inspiration too, where people from across the globe can talk without even meeting each other in person.
 They share ideas and thoughts.